What is Arlington Garden?

 Please respect the garden so it can be a resource to you and others for years to come.
 And remember, professional photographers must obtain a permit.

-While we discourage picking of flowers and fruit, our delicious oranges can be sampled in our famous Arlington Garden Orange Marmalade, available for purchase with funds going to the garden and local schools.
+While we discourage picking of flowers and fruit, our delicious oranges can be sampled in our famous Arlington Garden Orange Marmalade, available for purchase with funds going to the garden.
 Please contact us below for more information.

 For the well-being of the garden and surrounding community, Arlington Garden is closed after dark and a security detail patrols the area.